mmesiti/git-collaborative/content/branches-and-internals.md

 `commit` objects contain information about the author and the commit message, and every `commit` object references a single `tree` object.

-All objects are referenced by a SHA-1 hash (a 40-character hexadecimal string) that is computed on their content.
+**All objects are named as the SHA-1 hash (a 40-character hexadecimal string) that is computed on their content.**

 ```{figure} img/commit-and-tree.png